suyash-2004/VoxIQ/README.md

 Fork the repository.
 Create a new branch: git checkout -b feature/new-feature.
 Make your changes and commit them: git commit -m 'Add new feature'.
-Push to the branch: git push origin feature/new-feature.
+Push to the branch: git push origin feature/new feature.
 Submit a pull request.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.